Editor’s Note: This post has been updated with new links and fresh content. 😉

-On the other hand, if you’re not in the position of giving away lots of free stuff, try a money-back guarantee to load off some risk.
+On the other hand, if you’re not in a position to give away lots of free stuff, a money-back guarantee can off-load some risk.

-Juicero, for instance, offers a 30-day money-back guarantee to anyone purchasing their product.
+Juicero, for instance, offered a 30-day money-back guarantee to anyone purchasing their product.

 This tactic is on the borderline of prospecting and sales and requires that a person is already highly interested in your product.

-To build brand awareness, Juicero could have run a brand awareness campaign beforehand to segment out the people who are truly interested in their product.
+Juicero also could have run a brand awareness campaign beforehand to build their audience.
+This would have helped to differentiate who was truly interested in their product.

 When setting up your Facebook marketing funnel, create different ads and messages for people in every stage.